 Each year Neal Silverman and our team hosted Demo Innovation Tour events around the globe to connect with the world’s leading entrepreneurs, screen them and invite the top companies to launch new products and services at DEMO Conference.
 I spearheaded events in Seattle, Los Angeles, SXSW and other events.

 Each event was designed as a filter to surface and hand-select companies to present at DEMO.
 All products were required to be emerging from stealth-mode and must never exposed by the press.
 The grand prize for each event was the chance to win $1Million in IDG media exposure.
 The cost was justified to fund a state-of-the-art launch production team and additional exposure across IDG’s global network of technology trade publications.
 DEMO was closed down a year after I left the production, the big launch events had run their course.

 The Event Production Team

 Multiple production teams, technical producers and public relations teams set up for two days to get ready for showtime.
 This was a large-scale, million dollar live production with a huge risk profile as anything can go wrong and will go wrong at events.
-Only experienced teams have the scar tissue and experience to produce live events.
-It is the best environment to learn realtime digital marketing and social media.

 Each Company was Coached to have their Press, Social Media and Content ready for show time!